microsoft/PartsUnlimitedMRP/docs/HOL_Deploy_Private_Docker_Registry/README.md

 $ nano ~/docker-registry/nginx/registry.conf
 ```

-Copy and save the following contents into registry.conf file, and change the value of **server_name** to your domain name (e.g., myregistrydomain.com):
+Copy and save the following contents into registry.conf file, and change the value of **server_name** to the DNS name or public IP of your Ubuntu VM (e.g., myregistrydomain.com):
 ```
 upstream docker-registry {
   server registry:5000;